- Traveling with GEEO

 After breakfast, we depart for Kochkor and stop at a Kyrgyz felt-making workshop.
 Learn about the importance of felt-making to the Kyrgyz culture and local artisans.
 Make your own miniature version of the precious carpet known as ala-kiyiz, and enjoy lunch in Kochkor village.
 Afterward, head to Tamga village situated near the Terskey Ala-Too mountain range and Lake Issyk-Kol, where you'll spend the night at a village guesthouse and get to know the local community members.
 Tamga village was once famous for its Soviet-era military sanatorium, where Soviet cosmonauts relaxed and recovered after space flights.
 The complex still exists in its original, untouched 1930's glory, with an atmosphere that would seem to bring you back in time.
 Approximate travel time: 4.5 hrs by private vehicle

-In the morning, visit Ak-Orgo Workshop Center.
+In the morning, visit Ak-Orgo Workshop Center and enjoy an included lunch.
 Observe how traditional yurts are built and learn about the importance of this Kyrgyz craft.
 Continue to Karakol, Kyrgyzstan's fourth largest city, located on the scenic Lake Issyk-Kul.
 Today, we visit a fascinating museum dedicated to the Russian explorer Nikolai Przhevalsky.
 The museum offers insight into his life and travels and displays some of the flora and fauna species endemic to the area.
 We then have a walking tour of Karakol.
 See the Russian Holy Trinity Orthodox Church and pagoda-style Dungan Mosque, built by Chinese Muslims in the early 20th century.
 Afterward, you will have free time to explore on your own.
 Approximate travel time: 1.5-2 hrs by private vehicle

 Cross the border into Kazakhstan embarking for Saty Village.
 Then get into an old Russian van and take a bumpy drive (1.5 hour round trip) into Kolsay Lake National Park.
 We take a short hike (1 hour round trip, downhill then back uphill) to Kaindy Lake, where we soak in the bright hues and marvel at the eerie sight of submerged trees.
 Spend the night in a homestay and indulge in a traditional Kazakh meal.
 Note: If you suffer from motion sickness, you may want to skip the rough Russian van ride and, as a result, miss the hike to Kaindy Lake—or instead, load up on Dramamine.
 The village is a lovely place to walk around if you skip the Kaindy Lake excursion.
 Approximate travel time: 4.5 hrs by private vehicle, optional 1.5 hr roundtrip Russian van